Oriental Beat: Background

 Recordings for Oriental Beat (then with the working-title, Second Attempt for Suicide) started in late 1981, at the Advision-studio in London.
 The album was produced, recorded and mixed by Peter Wooliscroft who had worked with Frank Zappa for example.
 This album also marked the first time McCoy was not the sole songwriter, with Monroe being the second songwriter on the songs "Motorvatin'" and "Teenangels Outsiders".
 Many of the lyrics deal with typical rock n' roll topics like breaking the law ("No Law or Order) and teenage rebellion ("Teenangels Outsiders").
 The album features backing vocals by Katrina Leskanich, the lead singer of Katrina and the Waves.
 There's also a legend that originally Nasty Suicide sang the song "Devil Woman", but when asked about it Suicide replied: "you know too much".

 The previous album, Bangkok Shocks, Saigon Shakes, Hanoi Rocks, was only released in Finland and Sweden, but this album opened the doors to an international career.
 British music magazine Kerrang! released their first article about Hanoi Rocks, when they reviewed Oriental Beat.
-Kerrang! since covered Hanoi Rocks career in the 80's extensively.
+Kerrang! since covered Hanoi Rocks career in the 80s extensively.